Eligibility to Study Off Campus

 3. Minimum GPA

 As required by Grinnell College and the program itself.
-Grinnell may set higher language prerequisites than the program requires or set prerequisites in addition to those required by the program.
+Grinnell may set higher language prerequisites than the program requires.

 5. Language Commitment